fastai/course-v3/docs/start_gcp.md

 If everything went ok, you should now be connected to your GCP instance!
 To use it, simply go to [localhost:8080/tree](http://localhost:8080/tree) and you will find yourself in a jupyter notebook environment.
 Note that this only works while you maintain the ssh connection in your terminal.

+### Preemptible instances:

-**Note on preemptible instances:** Please notice we are running a preemptible instance (notice the '--preemptible' parameter in our command).
+Please note we are running a preemptible instance (notice the '--preemptible' parameter in our command).
 A [preemptible GCP instance](https://cloud.google.com/compute/docs/instances/preemptible) is cheaper than traditional instances but it has two main disadvantages:

 1. It can be preempted (stopped) with a 30 second notice at any time due to high demand.
 2. It will always be stopped after 24 hours of continuous running.